 (Previously BIO 107) The principles underlying the proper management of our resources: water, soils, minerals, forests, wildlife and human.
 The current and past attitudes relating to the resources with the interaction and complexities of humans' interests.
 This meets the statutory requirement for Conservation of Natural Resources required for State certification for teachers of science and social sciences.
 Lecture and may also include demonstrations, discussion and field trips.
+A student may not earn credit for both BIO 190 and BIO 191.
 NS